Photo courtesy of umhs-sk.org

 Receiving an invitation to interview is an exciting step in the medical school application process.
 If you’ve been selected to interview it means that the medical school has vetted your application and you have passed the academic threshold for enrollment.
 Congratulations!

 Now the medical school wants to meet you to gather more information through an interview.
-To prepare fully for the interview you should understand its purpose, which is multifaceted.
+To prepare fully, you should understand the purpose of the interview, which is multifaceted.
 During the interview the following elements are assessed:

 - Communication skills.
 Are you comfortable interacting with others, both students and faculty?
 Would you be a good member of a team and work well with your peers and others?